SBEVSL/sbevsl_migrated/promol/readme.txt

 Monday, July 25, 2011

 Based on Maddy's and Mario Rosa's versions

+5.0 RC 2 by the SBEVSL team, see the User's Guide Thursday, 11 April 2013 -- HJB

 Special Thanks to the following for their contributions to ProMOL:
 Laura Grell, Chris Parkin, T.J.
 Esposito, C. Wischmeyer